 - Invoices members for dues annually.

-- Serves as oversight editor for The Georgia Defender, What’s the Decision, and as author and editor for all email correspondence with membership.
+- Serves as oversight editor for The Georgia Defender and What’s the Decision, and as author and editor for all email correspondence with membership.

 - Responsible for development and design of GACDL website, and for development and design of continuing website enhancements.